Travel Safety and Security

 - Don’t be afraid to be firm with people who sell things on the street.
 An effective approach is to look disinterested, say ‘no’ once or twice and ignore them after that.

-- Without being paranoid, be skeptical of people approaching you with a sad story that plays on your emotions.
+- Without being paranoid, be sceptical of people approaching you with a sad story that plays on your emotions.
 These stories usually aren’t true and, in most cases, end in asking for money.

 - It is always good to be aware of your personal space – get used to knowing what people are around and behind you (again, without being too paranoid about it).